okcoders/curriculum/Module-4/Day-03/README.md

 ## homework

-- extend the covid tester
+- extend the covid tester to finish out the flowchart
 - save form state to local storage so refresh keeps data